-The decision by President Juncker not to renew the post of chief scientific adviser (CSA) - a role created by his predecessor in 2012 and occupied for three years by the molecular biologist Anne Glover - was criticised by some as a backwards step, out of line with the broader march in many EU member states towards modern, evidence-informed policymaking.
-Others saw the move as a welcome admission that the diversity of political and decision-making cultures - what Sheila Jasanoff calls "civic epistemologies"1 - across Europe were ill-served by the addition of a UK or US-style science adviser to the delicately-balanced Brussels mix.
+The choice by President Juncker not to renew the post of chief scientific adviser (CSA) - a role created by his predecessor in 2012 and occupied for three years by the molecular biologist Anne Glover - was criticised by some as a backwards step, out of line with the broader march in many EU member states towards modern, evidence-informed policymaking.
+Others saw the move as an overdue recognition of the diversity of Europe's decision-making cultures - what Sheila Jasanoff calls "civic epistemologies".
+While the model of a presidential or prime ministerial science adviser is firmly established in countries like the US, UK, Ireland and New Zealand, it sits more awkwardly with the political cultures of Germany, France and other EU member states, which tend to rely on committees and more distributed sources of expertise.